By - V Srinivasa Rao, Chair Open Digital Innovations, IET Future Tech Panel

 At the Future Tech Congress, we will be discussing AI, Blockchain, Digital Twin and how these future technologies can help businesses gather customer insight and boost growth, in the areas of Manufacturing, Healthcare, Fintech and Supply Chain.
 Explore our full agenda here.

-The Institution of Engineering and Technology, India, is a not-for-profit company registered under Sec 8 of the Companies Act, 2013.
-IET Services (India) Private Limited is a private limited company registered under the Companies Act, 2013.
-These entities are subsidiaries of The Institution of Engineering and Technology, a registered Charity in England & Wales (no. 211014) and Scotland (No. SC038698).
+©2024 Institution of Engineering and Technology.
+The Institution of Engineering and Technology is a not-for-profit company registered under Sec.25 of the Companies Act of India.
+It is a subsidiary of The Institution of Engineering and Technology, a registered charity in England & Wales (no. 211014) and Scotland (No. SC038698).
+All trademarks and logos on this page are the licensed property of IET Services (India) Private Limited.

-2024 All rights received @IET India FTC
+2024 All rights reserved @IET India FTC